-Hundreds of pages of court documents from the case of Las Vegas gunman Stephen Paddock have been made public.
+Hundreds of pages of court documents from the investigation of Las Vegas gunman Stephen Paddock have been made public.
 On Friday, a federal judge shared more than a dozen search warrant affidavits that the FBI had filed in the weeks following the shooting, as CNN points out.

 According to CNN, the documents reveal a series of email exchanges that occurred just two months before the attack.
 “Try an ar before u buy.
 We have huge selection.
 Located in the las vegas area,” reads one email.
 “We have a wide variety of optics and ammunition to try.”